 Join Our Free Travel Miles & Points Facebook Group

-While I highly recommend exploring the benefits of travel credit card rewards, as it has brought me to numerous places I would never have imagined seeing in this lifetime, it is sadly not for everyone.
+While I highly recommend exploring the benefits of travel credit card rewards, as they have brought me to numerous places I would never have imagined seeing in this lifetime, they are sadly not for everyone.

-Although anyone can capitalize on this valuable hobby, it primarily works with individuals who possess a particular financial profile.
+Although anyone can capitalize on this valuable hobby, it primarily works with individuals with a particular financial profile.

-If you have an excellent credit score and an impeccable financial history, then kudos to you as you can, without a doubt, successfully optimize this strategy.
+If you have an excellent credit score and an impeccable financial history, then kudos, as you can undoubtedly successfully optimize this strategy.

 Here’s a litmus test to determine if your profile is compatible with leveraging travel miles and points: